 But if you're going after the people who created hoaxes to try to remove you from government, go me.

-If you're taking out somebody who said, I'm gonna take this person down, I don't even know what the crime is yet.
+If you're taking out somebody who said, I'm going to take this person down, I don't even know what the crime is yet.

-You you have to revenge the hell out of that.
+You have to revenge the hell out of that.

 And I feel safer when that happens.

-I feel safer that the January 6th people got um their sentences were commuted or whatever the right word is.
+I feel safer that the January 6th people got their sentences commuted or whatever the right word is.

-And when I see uh Trump just publicly and unapologetically going after people who were lawfare creeps, then I say, Oh, yeah, absolutely.
+And when I see Trump just publicly and unapologetically going after people who were lawfare creeps, then I say, oh, yeah, absolutely.

-You you can you can revenge the hell out of that.
+You can revenge the hell out of that.

-Because I will feel safer if I know that anybody who goes after a Republican with a lawfare agenda, somebody's gonna take them out.
+Because I will feel safer if I know that anybody who goes after a Republican with a lawfare agenda, somebody's going to take him out.

-Take them out with lawfare, not not violence, of course.
+Take him out with lawfare, not violence, of course.

 Well, he probably was nominated.